madam-research-group/seminar/README.md

 > <div style="text-align:justify">
 During the talk, we will be looking for compact, analytical formulas for calculating canonical bibliometric indexes.
-We will start with the well-known Lotka informetrics and generalize our considerations to more complex bibliometric models.
-Attention!
-The talk contains a large number of equations!</div>
+We will start with the well-known Lotka informetrics and generalise our considerations to more complex bibliometric models.</div>

 ###### 17.01.2022

 #### **_An overview of honeycomb-based graph aggregation functions_**